Wine Description for Bourgogne Hautes-Côtes de Beaune rouge Bignon 421 AOP 2023 by Boris Champy

 - Terroir & Origin

-- The parcel En Bignon in Bouze-lès-Beaune lies at a remarkable 421 metres altitude – one of Burgundy’s highest vineyard sites.
-The soil of red clay and calcareous marl gives the wine its characteristic freshness and minerality.
-The old vines were partly planted back in the 1980s at a high density of over 10,000 vines per hectare.
+- The parcel En Bignon in Bouze-lès-Beaune sits at a remarkable 421 metres altitude – an extraordinary elevation for Burgundy.
+The soil of red clay and calcareous marl gives the wine its mineral coolness and structure.
+The vines were partly planted back in the 1980s at a density of over 10,000 plants per hectare – a clear commitment to quality.

 - Grape Variety & Vinification

-- 100% Pinot Noir, vinified with 60% whole bunches for additional structure and complexity.
-Boris Champy extracted gently and aged the wine twelve months in large oak casks, with 15% maturing in new wood – just enough for complexity without overwhelming the fruit.
+- Pinot Noir in pure form.
+Boris Champy worked with 60% whole bunches, extracted gently and aged the wine twelve months in large oak – of which 15% in new wood, just enough to add depth without masking the expression of terroir.
+The result: a wine of refined craftsmanship.

 - Food Pairing Suggestions